valpackett/magicbane/README.md

 `timed` is used here to measure how long it takes to say hello.

 See the `examples` directory for more examples.

+## A note regarding the `refined` library

+The `refined` library provides a way of working with  Refinement Types, so you can write things like `count ∷ Refined Positive Int` to give you a compile-time guarantee that count is a Positive Integer.
+Magicbane originally extended the `refined` library by intergating with Aeson, for validating JSON at type boundaries e.g. to refine/sanitise an unrefined external input to its refined internal type.
+This Aeson integration is now provided natively by the `refined` library, so now we just re-export `refined` here, for convenience.

 ## Development